 Women who are in their 30s and have a child who is around 10 are gradually getting used to the fact that sexuality is a part of life and it is okay, but they are looking more at gender equality – their rights, their identities, their careers.
 “The children are grown up and I am talented, so I must take up some kind of work – maybe part-time, but I want to work.”
 For them the issue is of gender identity, which to them is sexual identity.

-And for women who are in the late 40s, there is a huge vacuum, that their sexual urges were never fulfilled.
+For women who are in their late 40s, there is a huge vacuum, considering that their sexual urges were never fulfilled.
 In some very closely followed cases what I have found is that they feel they just accepted whatever they got when they married at the ages of 19 or 20.
 “I didn’t know much, no one ever talks about these things.”

-They are aware because of so much awareness in the society now, right from movies to the media.
-Earlier their mothers were like – your children have grown up so now all this is passé.
-Then sexual intimacy was seen only as a part of procreation.
-Beyond that it was not needed.
-Women are now realising that procreation was only a part of it; there is so much beyond that.
+They know more because of so much awareness in society now, right from movies to the media.
+Earlier their mothers were like, “Your children have grown up so now all this is passé.”
+Sexual intimacy was seen only as a part of procreation.
+Beyond that, it was not needed.
+Women are now realizing that procreation was only a part of it; there is so much beyond that.
 In companionship, a certain amount of sensitivity catering to your emotions and sexual intimacy are wanted.

-A majority of men married for 18-20 years realise that they need to derive pleasure and they need to do it their way.
-I have had people who are very open to talking about it and they have gone back admitting they were wrong.
+A majority of men married for 18-20 years realized that in their need to derive pleasure, they did it their way.
+I know people who are very open to talking about it and they have gone back admitting they were wrong.

-Sexual insensitivity is also part of the man not being sensitive to the woman’s needs – she feels that he doesn’t care for her feelings: “Things have to always happen his way and I have seen enough of his way and I am sick and tired of it.”
-Their marriages have not broken in front of the society, but deep inside they are broken – they have been living in separate bedrooms for several years.
+Sexual insensitivity is when one of the partners is not being sensitive to the other’s needs and more often than not, it is the woman’s needs that are overlooked – she feels that he doesn’t care for her feelings: “Things have to always happen his way and I have seen enough of his way and I am sick and tired of it.”
+In such cases, the couple’s marriages may have not broken in front of society, but deep inside they are broken – they have been sleep divorced for several years.
 They maintain social conformity because their children are yet to get married or their children are married and they don’t want to create problems for them.
-Those are the people who seek a lot of counselling help.
+These are the people who seek a lot of counseling help.

 The wife is very discontented with the husband.
 She finds him insensitive: “I don’t matter to him, what he wants is a showpiece.”
 And the man says, “When it comes to sexual intimacy, my wife is a dead dog.
 She suspects me of having other relationships because she may be feeling guilty that she is not fulfilling my needs.
 I am constantly telling her these are my needs and that we are husband and wife.
 She doesn’t respond.”